T

 Khao Soi

-A rich, creamy coconut curry noodle soup with tender braised chicken or beef, topped with crispy fried noodles.
-It's the quintessential Northern Thai dish, a symphony of textures and flavors.
+A rich, creamy coconut curry noodle soup, often with chicken or beef, topped with crispy fried noodles.
+It's a quintessential Northern Thai dish with a complex flavor profile that's both comforting and exciting.

 Sai Oua